-In our view there is no rationale for prescribing separate time periods for provisioning of ports for fixed line or mobile networks as interconnection happens on the core network.
+In our view, there is no rationale for prescribing separate time periods for provisioning of ports for fixed line or mobile networks.
+Factually, IP -IP interconnect if allowed may facilitate faster provisioning of capacities due to the inherent nature of IP networks.